 Leah R. Gerber is a broadly trained population ecologist and marine conservation biologist.
 She is committed to a strong, empirically based marine research program and to connecting science to policies for sustaining the health of the world’s oceans.

 Her research team focuses on integrating animal ecology and management, with special interest in animal life history, dispersal and behavior, as well as population monitoring and adaptive and ecosystem-based management.

 The impact of Gerber's work extends beyond creating new scientific knowledge.
 Much of her team's work has been used in policy decisions — contributing to decision-making processes in conservation planning, endangered species recovery, marine reserve design and disease management.
-Gerber is also a Senior Sustainability Scientist in the School of Sustainability at ASU.
+Gerber is also Founding Director of ASU’s Center for Biodiversity Outcomes and a Senior Sustainability Scientist with the School of Sustainability.